pchchv/avito-subscriber/README.md

-# avito-subscriber
-A service that allows you to monitor the price of any Avito advertisement.
+# A service that allows you to monitor the price of any Avito advertisement.